blackberry/Cascades-Community-Samples/InvokeTarget1/README.md

 # Invoke Target 1

 Demonstrates the Invocation Framework of BlackBerry 10.
 This app acts as a Target that can be invoked by InvokeClient.
+NOTE: There is another sample called InvokeTarget2 which is identical to this.
+If both targets are installed on the device, InvokeClient is able to demo the UX when there are two targets for a target filter.

 **Feature Summary**